krico/jas/schedule/schedule-appengine/DEVELOPER.md

  * If you change any class annotated with @Model (usually under com.jasify.schedule.appengine.model.users) you **MUST** run `mvn apt:process`

+## Jasmine (testing javscript)

+ * To run the jasmine tests, you need to run `mvn phantomjs:install` once, to install the phantomjs executable

 ## Links

  * [angular-spinner](https://github.com/urish/angular-spinner) and [spin.js](http://fgnass.github.io/spin.js/#!)